Admissible extensions of subtheories of second order arithmetic: The semi-formal ramified system

 The proofs of the following three theorems do not raise any questions of principle.
 We simply follow the original proofs and check by a tedious case to case analysis that the additional requirements are satisfied.
+In the infinitary derivations new formulas may occur; however, their lengths are always bounded by the lengths of formulas in the finite derivation in $\kp + \poocas$.